xeoncross/jr/readme.md

 	<code>&lt;script src=&quot;jr.js&quot;&gt;&lt;/script&gt;</code>
 4. `git commit` the new article or (sad face) SFTP up it to your web host

-...and your done!
+...and you're done!
 Rinse and repeat.

 MIT License with ♡ from [David Pennington](http://davidpennington.me)